 Age, economic circumstances, lifestyle, family history and even genetics have been shown to affect your likelihood of developing depression.

-There may be a trigger or series of stressful events which can lead to a person becoming depressed.
+There may be a trigger or series of stressful events which can lead to signs of depression in men.

-In men, dealing with any kind of loss is a possible cause which can trigger depression.
+Dealing with any kind of loss is a possible cause which can trigger male depression.
 This could include a relationship breakdown, the death of a loved one or the loss of a job.

 Losing status, suffering financial problems or developing an illness can also impact on a man’s masculine identity.